PhDN/NoCheat/reports/status_report_2-1.md

 # Status Report 2/1
 ## Team Report
 #### Previous Goals
+We must add three new sections to the Living Doc as part of next weeks assignment.
+To do that we need to finalize our plans with the software architecture and establish coding guidelines.
+Additionally, we would like to have a basic data set for cursory tests collected.
+#### Progress
+We added the sections to the Living Doc and submitted the assignment.
+We also at least have a lead towards the data sets we will be using.
+#### New Goals
+We want to finish setting up the basic framework of our project and begin working on the testing and CI elements of the project.

 ## Individual Reports

+### Dylan Frohberg
+#### Previous Goals
+I would like to set up the basic skeleton for my part of the project and need to complete my portion of this week's assignment.
+#### Progress
+I finished a good chunk of the this week's assignment, particularly the software architecture and design sections.
+However, I came down with something Saturday evening that has persisted through the week and did not make as much progress on the backend as I desired.
+I was looking into feeding data from a text document into a Hugging Face pipeline, but I was only partially done with that and have not committed anything.
+#### New Goals
+I need to finish my implementation of the basics of the NLP set up and start working on the testing suite.

 ### Alex Hugli
 -Got role of acquiring/generating data, as well as front and back end linking